fieldtrip/website/development/realtime/rda.md

 ### Standalone interface with rda2ft

 Instead of **[ft_realtime_brainampproxy](/reference/realtime/example/ft_realtime_brainampproxy)** and MATLAB, you can use **rda2ft**.
-It transports data from an RDA server to a FieldTrip buffer and is availble in source code or compiled for different operating systems. **rda2ft** is written in C and takes 4 command line arguments, where the first two are mandatory:
+It transports data from an RDA server to a FieldTrip buffer and is available in source code or compiled for different operating systems. **rda2ft** is written in C and takes 4 command line arguments, where the first two are mandatory:

     rda2ft rdaHostname rdaPort [ftHostname] [ftPort]